wonsunahn/CS1632_Fall2026/exercises/2/README.md

 <img alt="Code Coverage Highlighting" src=imgs/jacoco_highlighting.png width=500>

-The green-highlighted lines are the lines that were covered (executed) by one or more JUnit tests during testing.
-The red-highlighted lines are the lines that were never touched by testing, and these are the lines that you should focus upon to improve your test coverage.
+The green-highlighted lines in the addCat method are the lines that were covered (executed) by one or more JUnit tests during testing.
+The red-highlighted lines in the getCat method are the lines that were never touched by testing, and these are the lines that you should focus upon to improve your test coverage.

 Create a new JUnit test class SystemsTest.java under test/java/edu/pitt/cs alongside the other JUnit test classes.
 In that file, add JUnit tests that